-Preparing for the Strength and Fitness challenges
+Preparing for the strength and fitness challenges

-Your recruiter will give you a training guide, complete with exercises, instructions, and special tips.
-The guide will help you track your progress as you complete periodic trial runs of the Initial Strength Test (IST) and Physical Fitness Test (PFT), which are necessary to begin recruit training.
+Your recruiter will give you a training guide, complete with exercises, instructions and special tips.
+The guide will help you track your progress as you complete periodic trial runs of the initial strength test (IST) and physical fitness test (PFT), which are necessary to begin recruit training.

-Note: If you show up to basic training in poor physical shape, you may be assigned to the Physical Conditioning Platoon until you meet the minimum standards.
+Note: If you show up to basic training in poor physical shape, you may be assigned to the physical conditioning platoon until you meet the minimum standards.
 This will likely delay graduation.

 Starting or intensifying your exercise and fitness program is a great way to become more mentally prepared for recruit training, as it creates a mindset of challenge and triumph.
-Healthy eating habits will also help greatly, as you will become accustomed to the habits you will adopt once in the Marine Corps.
+Healthy eating habits also will help greatly, as you will become accustomed to the habits you will adopt once in the Marine Corps.

 Prepare for the mental challenges

 By definition, Marines are physically fit.
 But the Corps also demands that you be mentally fit.
-The best thing for any future Marine to do is to become a serious student while still in High School.
-Developing good study habits will not only ensure that you make it as a Marine, but also help you do well throughout your career as a Marine and beyond.
+The best thing for any future Marine to do is to become a serious student while still in high school.
+Developing good study habits will ensure not only that you make it as a Marine, but also help you do well throughout your career as a Marine and beyond.